gromacs/gromacs/docs/doxygen/doxygen.md

 Empty lines and lines starting with `#` are ignored.

-To add suppression for an issue, the line that reports the issue can be copied into `suppressios.txt`, and the line number (if any) removed.
+To add suppression for an issue, the line that reports the issue can be copied into `suppressions.txt`, and the line number (if any) removed.
 If the issue does not have a file name (or a pseudo-file) associated, a leading `:` must be added.
 To cover many similar issues, parts of the line can then be replaced with wildcards.